-Runlinc Background
+runlinc Background

 Runlinc is a web page inside a Wi-Fi chip.
-The programming is done inside the browsers compare to programming inside a chip.
+The programming is done in the browser and sent to the chip over Wi-Fi.
 The runlinc web page inside the Wi-Fi chip will command the microchips to do sensing, control, data logging Internet of Things (IoT).
 It can predict and command.